 No doubt, The Baron is a weaker Johnny Cash album.
 But given a close examination, there is is something to be admired in Cash’s intransigent support of his old New Deal style social optimism against the great weight of the Carter-Thatcher-Reagan era’s onslaught against it.
-Cash wasn’t overtly political in his music, but his politics are an intimately a part of what he did, apparent as much in what he didn’t do as anything else.
+Cash wasn’t overtly political in his music, but his politics were intimately a part of what he did, apparent as much in what he didn’t do as anything else.
 So, in a way, appreciating Johnny Cash at the peak of his powers and popularity should create some obligation to look at Cash when his outlook on life and what he represented was under attack, when it would have taken superhuman efforts to swim against the current from his position.
 Does “The Baron” even take on something of an autobiographical tone?
 In a way, too, Cash and Sherrill making a countrypolitan album in 1981 is something like Harry Nilsson singing on “You’re Breaking My Heart” (Son of Schmilsson): “You’re breakin’ my heart / You’re tearing it apart / So fuck you.”
 It was maybe a populist cop out, in failing to reconnect with new audiences.
 But if what listeners wanted was hedonism, Johnny Cash was just raising his middle finger to them, like in the iconic photo of him by Jim Marshall from San Quentin Prison, who said, “John, let’s do a shot for the warden.”